 How we evaluate and test apps

 The lines between landing pages, single-page websites, and even single pages on larger websites can be a little blurry.
-In general, a good landing page tells your visitors specific details about the product or service you provide and has a single call to action (CTA) that prompts them to do something, whether it be join your newsletter, give you a phone call, or purchase your new eBook; whereas a single-page website is less focused and just provides regular website information.
-Landing pages are a great way to capitalize on your marketing efforts by enabling you to capture leads and present targeted messages to specific audiences, like visitors from Twitter or students.
+In general: a landing page tells your visitors specific details about the product or service you provide and has a single call to action (CTA) that prompts them to do something, whether it be join your newsletter, give you a phone call, or purchase your new eBook; whereas a single-page website is less focused and just provides regular website information.
+Landing pages are a great way to tailor your marketing efforts by enabling you to capture leads and present targeted messages to specific audiences.

-An app that enables you to build one-page websites that are easy to customize without serious coding.
-Using CSS should be an optional extra, not required to get it off the ground.
+Apps that enable you to build one-page websites that are easy to tweak and customize without any serious coding.
+Using CSS to style your site should be an optional extra, not required to get it off the ground.

-A way to integrate your CTA of choice, whether you want to collect email addresses, get customers to call your cell phone, or have them buy your product right there and then.
+A way to integrate your CTA of choice, whether you want to collect email addresses using Mailchimp, get customers to call your cell phone, or have them buy your product right there and then.

 Some kind of analytics (or the ability to connect to Google Analytics), so you can track how your marketing efforts are doing.

 The option to use a custom domain for your site.

 One final caveat: the best landing page tools have to be good value for money, which means to make our list, a larger price tag had to be justified by more specific features.
 If you can get the same features for less money, we're always going to recommend the more affordable app.
 This means some popular apps, like Instapage, missed out because they're just too expensive to recommend to most people.
 If you run a large marketing department and need the level of support that comes with a service that starts at $2,400/year, go ahead and sign up.
 But you can make very similar landing pages with far cheaper tools.

 What should you include on your landing page, and how can you ensure its success?
 Check out our guide to making a great landing page for more tips.